WHOIGit/nes-lter-nutrient/methods.md

 # CTD Rosette Bottle and Bucket Sampling

 Samples were collected from the water column at multiple depths using Niskin bottles on a CTD rosette system.
 Some samples were collected at the surface with a bucket.
-In the event_number_niskin field of the data table, MVCO event number is combined with a suffix indicating a bucket sample (_00), Niskin bottle number (e.g. _01), or collaborating institution (_UNH).
+In the event\_number\_niskin field of the data table, MVCO event number or transect cruise identifier is combined with a suffix indicating a bucket sample (_00), Niskin bottle number (e.g. _01), or, in limited cases, collaborating institution (_UNH).
 The depth for bucket samples is 0 m; some surface Niskin samples also have depth recorded as 0 m.

 # Nutrient Filtering Protocol